dashcommunity/blog/pages/articles/_template.md

 description: "Some sentences describing the overall gist of your entry.
 You can just put the first paragraph or few sentences of your post here if you want."
 ---

 *A quick note: The above section is referred to as the __front matter__.
 Keep the `layout: post` as is.
-The `date` field is formatted as YYYY-MM-DDThh:mm:ss.000Z.*
+The `date` field is formatted as `YYYY-MM-DDThh:mm:ss.000Z`.*

 Write the body of your post here.
 Markdown syntax is supported (but you don't need to use it if you don't want to or know how).
-It's pretty easy though.
-You can use [GitHub's guide](https://guides.github.com/features/mastering-markdown/#examples) as a reference.
-I've included pretty much everything you can do here in the body of this template as well, which I got from [Adam Pritchard's reference page](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+It's pretty easy though, you can use [GitHub's guide](https://guides.github.com/features/mastering-markdown/#examples) as a reference.

+I've included pretty much everything you can do with markdown right here in the body of this template as well (which I got from [Adam Pritchard's reference page](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).
+It may help to switch between edit (or *view raw*) and view mode on GitHub to see how the syntax gets rendered.

 # Headers